Menu

 The Health Impacts of Wildfire Smoke & How Communities Can Be Prepared

 In a KCBS-Radio podcast interview, Martha Guzman, with the U.S. Environmental Protection Agency explains how climate change is increasing wildfires and the health impacts from smoke, calling it a “public health crisis.”
 As communities grapple with wildfires and reducing their exposure to smoke, it’s important that they have access to critical information and tools that are effective.
-PHI’s Gina Solomon is working with agricultural and low-income communities to design and test affordable and effective air filtration systems for rooftop evaporative coolers.
+Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, is working with agricultural and low-income communities to design and test affordable and effective air filtration systems for rooftop evaporative coolers.

 wildfire